Books, Bikes, Islands

 Books

-Whenever I enter anyone’s home, I look at the pictures on the walls and books on the shelves.
-I always travel with at least two books, four on longer trips.
+Entering anyone’s home, I look at the pictures on the walls and books on the shelves.
+I always travel with at least two books.

 I posted reviews on Amazon, sources for future reference.
 Few of the books reviewed were novels.
 The question was asked, “What do you learn from this book ?”
 Described by Amazon as “Product Reviews”, books and book reviews are more valuable than that.

 With friends I formed a Non-Fiction Reading Group.
 At least until Lock Down, we met in a lounge, above a former RNLI boat station, looking out across the sea to Normandy.
-In winter we held an Annual Dinner.
-In Lock Down we met online, but as it has been relaxed, we meet in private houses.
+In winter we hold an Annual Dinner.
+In Lock Down we met online, but since it has been relaxed, we meet in private houses.

 We read books which otherwise we would have missed.
 Reviews are circulated before we meet to discuss them, encouraging debate.